MandoCodes1/eugenia-vila.github.io/README.md

 ## 👩‍⚕️ About Dr. Eugenia Vila

-Dr. Eugenia Vila García is a highly qualified dentist with over 30 years of clinical experience:
+Dr. Eugenia Vila is a highly qualified dentist with over 30 years of clinical experience:

 - Master's in Dental Implants (UIC Barcelona)
 - Master's in Aesthetic Medicine (University of Córdoba)